 - Stomach pain, nausea, decreased appetite

 - Increased levels of phosphate or decreased levels of sodium in the blood

 - Muscle pain

 - Hand-foot syndrome: the swelling, peeling, redness, or tenderness of the hands and feet

 If you are pregnant, plan to become pregnant, or are breastfeeding or plan to breastfeed, talk with your doctor.
 Erdafitinib can cause harm to a developing fetus and should not be taken by women who are pregnant.
-While taking erdafitinib, males with female partners who can become pregnant, and females who can become pregnant, should both use contraceptives during treatment and for one month after completing treatment (patients should discuss appropriate birth control methods, and how long they need to use them, with their doctor).
-Females should not breastfeed during erdafitinib treatment and for 1 month after the final dose (patients should discuss breastfeeding considerations with their doctor).
+While taking erdafitinib, males with female partners who can become pregnant, and females who can become pregnant, should both use contraceptives during treatment and for a period of time after completing treatment (patients should discuss appropriate birth control methods, and how long they need to use them, with their doctor).
+Females should not breastfeed during erdafitinib treatment and for a period of time following the final dose (patients should discuss breastfeeding considerations with their doctor).

 This is not an exhaustive list of all potential side effects of erdafitinib.
 Talk to your healthcare provider or pharmacist for further information.